conoro/hugo.conoroneill.net/content/post/creating-rss-feeds-for-cork's-evening-echo-newspaper-website-with-node.js-and-serverless.md

 slug = "creating-rss-feeds-for-cork's-evening-echo-newspaper-website-with-node.js-and-serverless"
 +++

 For nearly 10 years I relied on Twitter as my primary source of news.
-Now that I have left Twitterand Facebook mostly behind, I have turned back to email newsletters and RSS for non-tech news.
+Now that I have left Twitter and Facebook mostly behind, I have turned back to email newsletters and RSS for non-tech news.
 I never stopped using RSS for tech news.

-Of course, in that time, many news sites have forgotten about RSS. e.g. The Cork Evening Echo in Ireland has some pages that refer to RSS but they are no longer functional.
+Of course, in that time, many news sites have forgotten about RSS. e.g. The Cork [Evening Echo](https://www.eveningecho.ie/) in Ireland has some pages that refer to RSS but they are no longer functional.